gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 > using CDS Node.js module [@sap/cds](https://www.npmjs.com/package/@sap/cds) or CDS Java modules
 > [com.sap.cds](https://mvnrepository.com/artifact/com.sap.cds).

+## Open Source / Deprecation

+- :exclamation: Proxy is open source at https://github.com/cap-js-community/odata-v2-adapter
+- :exclamation: The new proxy library is fully compatible and can be used as drop-in replacement
+- :exclamation: This library is now deprecated and will no longer receive updates

 ## Getting Started

 - Run `npm install @sap/cds-odata-v2-adapter-proxy -s` in `@sap/cds` project